Wally Grout

 Arthur Theodore Wallace Grout (30 March 1927 – 9 November 1968), known as Wally Grout, was a Test cricketer who kept wicket for Australia and Queensland.

 Grout played in 51 Test matches between 1957 and 1966.
 He made his Test debut against South Africa at Wanderers Stadium, during which he caught a record six wickets behind the stumps in the second innings.
-Australia never lost a series in which Grout played.

 For many years, Grout played second fiddle to Don Tallon in the Queensland state team, and was unable to cement a regular spot as wicket keeper until Tallon's retirement in 1953.
 In a Sheffield Shield match against Western Australia at Brisbane in 1960, he took 8 catches in an innings, setting a world record.

 He died suddenly from a heart attack at the age of 41, only 3 years after ending his playing career.
 On 27 January 2016 Wally was inducted into the Australian Cricket Hall of Fame.